 ECOS, Music for Development is a state music education programme in Mexico.
 To measure the effect of the programme, an evaluation was carried out in 2017 to gather information on its impact.

-Katherine Damkohler, executive director of Education Through Music, writes in the Huffington Post website that children learn better when music is part of their school curriculum.
+Katherine Damkohler, executive director of Education Through Music, writes in the Huffington Post website about the importance of music’s multiplier effects, beyond even it’s impact on academic achievements.

 The Arts Education Partnership (AEP) in Washington DC published a useful advocacy document for music education in 2011, funded by the Quincy Jones Musiq Consortium.
 It was based on a review of an extensive body of high-quality, evidence-based studies that document student learning outcomes in and through music.

 Over the summer of 2013 music organisation Noise Solution worked with seven Child and Adolescent Mental Health (CAMHS) clients in a pilot project to test the appropriateness and effectiveness of Noise Solution’s methodology for this client group.

 In August 2010, Professor Susan Hallam of the Institute of Education at the University of London, published an overview paper on the impact of music on intellectual, personal and social development.
 She concludes that playing an instrument can lead to a sense of achievement; an increase in self-esteem; increased confidence; self-discipline; and provide a means of self-expression.
 While participating in musical groups promotes friendships; social skills; a sense of belonging; team-work; co-operation; commitment; mutual support; increased concentration and provides an outlet for relaxation.
 To read more click anywhere on this excerpt …